• Loading stock data...

 Because the Group of 6 automatic qualifier comes from the conference championship game, the spot is up for grabs regardless of CFP rankings—though the rankings can offer a glimpse into which conference’s champion the committee might choose.

-Then there’s Navy, currently first in the AAC with an 8–2 overall record and 6–1 conference record, hasn’t been ranked at all, and could certainly win the American championship game.
-The University of North Texas and Memphis have been in conversations as well.
+Beyond South Florida and Tulane, there’s Navy, currently first in the American with an 8–2 overall record and 6–1 conference record, which hasn’t been ranked at all, and could certainly win the American championship game.
+North Texas and Memphis have been in conversations as well.

 But that doesn’t guarantee an American team will make it.
-The committee, at least at this point, discussed the merits of ranking Tulane over JMU, from the Sun Belt—another potential CFP contender if they win their conference championship and can somehow leapfrog the American conference champion in overall rankings.
+The committee, at least at this point, discussed the merits of ranking Tulane over JMU, from the Sun Belt—another potential CFP contender if it wins its conference championship and can somehow leapfrog the American conference champion in overall rankings.

 In theory, Group of 6 teams could also be awarded one of CFP’s seven at-large bids.
 But that would mean they have to be ranked overall in or around the top 12—which so far has not happened this year.

 However, the Group of 6 champion will face a new twist this year.
-Last year, the conference champions received the top five spots in seeding.
-That’s why Boise State was seeded No. 3 last year ahead of the ACC and Big 12 conference champions, earning them a bye, despite their overall ranking being No. 9.
-But this year, seeding will be based solely on ranking—meaning a Group of 6 conference champion will not receive a seeding boost for their conference title.
+Last year, the four highest-ranked conference champions received the top four spots in seeding.
+That’s why Boise State was seeded No. 3 last year ahead of the ACC and Big 12 conference champions, earning it a bye, despite its overall ranking being No. 9.
+But this year, seeding will be based solely on ranking—meaning no conference champions will receive automatic seeding boosts for their conference titles.

 Sharing Revenue